spree/api.spreecommerce.com/content/developer/products.markdown

 product.
 For instance, a product that's a T-shirt would have variants denoting its different colors.
 Together, Products and Variants describe what is for sale.

+Products have the following attributes:

+* `name`:	 short name for the product
+* `description`:	The most elegant, poetic turn of phrase for describing your product’s benefits and features to your site visitors
+* `permalink`:	An SEO slug based off the product name that is placed into the URL for the product
+* `available_on`: 	The first date the product becomes available for sale online in your shop
+* `deleted_at`:	 The date the product is no longer available for sale in the store
+* `meta_description`: 	A description targeted at search engine for search engine optimization (SEO)
+* `meta_keywords`: 	Several words and short phrases separated by comma, also targeted at search engines

 To understand how variants come to be, you must first understand option types and option values.

 ## Option Types and Option Values